-The final part of the thesis reports two studies that evaluate the effectiveness on a design intervention which aims to make information access cost more salient, and gives users explicit feedback on time spent to access information.
+The final part of the thesis reports two studies that evaluate the effectiveness of a design intervention which aims to make information access cost more salient, and gives users explicit feedback on time spent to access information.
 Study 6 found that using an experimental data entry task, people who were shown how long they were away for made shorter switches, were faster to complete the task and made fewer data entry errors.
 Study 7 evaluated the intervention with finance workers processing expenses.
-Qualitative results from interviews indicated that time feedback made participants more aware of their switches, and they tried to remain focused on looking up information and return to the data entry task on time.
+Quantitative data replicated the findings from study 6 in-the-wild - participants with the intervention made shorter interruptions during the period that interruptions were logged.
+Data from post-study interviews indicated that time feedback made participants more aware of their switches, and they tried to remain focused on looking up information and return to the data entry task on time.
 They postponed interruptions until a more convenient moment in the data entry task, rather than switching often and addressing an information need as it emerged.
-Quantitative results also showed that participants with the intervention made shorter interruptions during the period that interruptions were logged.

 This thesis demonstrates how looking up information influences people’s data entry work, by testing the effect of information access costs on people’s switching strategies between looking up and entering data, and evaluating how making information access cost more salient can influence their behaviour.
 It makes a theoretical contribution by showing how people adapt to small changes in information access costs not only by changing the number and duration of switches, but also the scheduling of these switches during the main task.
 It makes a practical contribution by showing how making information access costs more salient influences people’s switching behaviour, and can help people make their switches shorter, and schedule them at more convenient moments during a task.